HNygard/valgprotokoller/README.md

 Scripts run using PHP.
 They run in sequence and outputs to file.

+All PDFs are cached in this Git repo.
+So step 2 or step 3 does not require any download.

 ## Requirements:
 - `php`
 - `pdftotext` (step 1 / step 1.2 only)